-(a) to promote the economically efficient, safe and reliable production and supply of electricity and electricity related services in the South West Interconnected System
+(a) to promote the economically efficient, safe and reliable production and supply of electricity and electricity related services in the South West Interconnected System for System Management and providing Market Participants with greater clarity around their dispatch obligations.

 The proposed amendments will promote a more economically efficient outcome by ensuring that Curtailable Loads and Dispatchable Loads are dispatched in the same group as other Non Verve Facilities that can bid prices up to the Alternative Maximum STEM Price (the price cap for Liquid Fuel).
 This will prevent the uneconomic dispatch of these Facilities where lower cost options may be available.